mrmeizongo/Xpilot/README.md

 There are 3 flight modes; modes 1 = manual/passthrough, 2 = fly-by-wire, and 3 - stabilize.

+Rate mode is the most popular among inexperienced flyers and is also the default mode of operation if mode switch has not been configured.
+Passthrough is for advanced flyers.
+Rudder mixing for coordinated turns is enabled automatically in rate and stabilize mode and off by default in passthrough mode.
+You can override this and/or set roll % to be mixed with rudder in [config.h](lib/Xpilot/src/config.h).

 |      Flight mode       |                                     Description                                     |
 | :--------------------: | :---------------------------------------------------------------------------------: |
 | Manual/Passthrough - 1 |                 Manual flight control surface movement, passthrough                 |